Close Light Download image Dark Share Stock exchange is momentarily closed

 Download image

-No, this gas turbine is planned as a new block at the Marbach site and will not replace any of the existing plants.
+No, the gas turbine is built as a new block at the Marbach site and will not replace any of the existing plants.

 Download image